BIOLOGICAL SURVEYS OF INLETS ALONG THE JERSEY SHORE

 Why is Save Coastal Wildlife Nonprofit Conducting a Biological Survey of Inlets?

-Before New Jerseyβs barrier islands and beaches were populated with people and permanent buildings, many inlets to rivers, bays, and creeks naturally moved, shoaled, closed and reopened over time.
-Inlets and sandy beaches naturally migrated either north or south with the longshore current.
+Before New Jersey’s barrier islands and beaches were populated with people and permanent buildings, many inlets to rivers, bays, and creeks naturally moved, shoaled, closed, reopened, and naturally migrated either north or south with the longshore current.

-Within the last century, many natural inlets along the Jersey Shore have become durable man-made structures that remain consistently open due to repeated dredging and routine maintenance to the sea wall, jetty or groin.
+Within the last century, inlets along the Jersey Shore have become durable man-made structures that remain consistently open due to repeated dredging and routine maintenance to the sea wall, jetty or groin.

 What kind of biodiversity exists now in our modern-day inlets along the Jersey Shore after decades of federal, state and local development projects and dredging activities?